 Pro Tip: Do not crowd the short ribs when you brown them!
 They will steam rather than sear and if you’re looking for boiled meat I invite you to go to your nearest jewish deli instead of destroying these beautiful short ribs.

 Serve hot, in a sandwich, or cold from the fridge, it’s all good.
-I like to cut the fattiness of this beast of a dish with a bitter green salad (like my spicy horseradish and arugula salad)!
+I like to cut the fattiness of this beast of a dish with a bitter green salad!

 - 1 onion (chopped)